A number of myths have been circulating about Mini Holland – here we put the record straight…

 Furthermore following concerns raised by residents about part of the Hoe/Wood Villagisation area, the station manager of Walthamstow Fire Station on Forest Road asked his team to drive a vehicle to all the roads in the Poets Corner / Howard Rd area to check that roads will continue to be safe after the modal filters are installed.
 He has fed his comments directly to the Mini Holland officer team.

-An FOI request made to the London Fire Brigade about Waltham Forest has shown that the average response times of fire appliances has reduced recently.
+An FOI request made to the London Fire Brigade about Waltham Forest has shown that the average response times of fire appliances reduced after the Walthamstow Village & Blackhorse Village Low Traffic Neighbourhood cells were implemented.
 The Borough Commander states “It is my view that this data does not show a increase in response times and therefore that the road closures in Waltham Forest have not had a significant impact on our services”.
 Extracts from the response to the FOI request are below.

 Myth: Waltham Forest is introducing 20mph zones across residential areas but the more we slow down traffic the more pollution we’ll have.